ALANAK777/Zylofyte-AI-Assistant/README.md

-Here’s an updated `README.md` file with the environment configuration settings for the **Gemini API key** and **Firebase required keys**, along with a section for adding the built app source:

----

 # 🧠 Zylofite - Your Personal AI Assistant 🤖

 Zylofite is a personal AI assistant app built using **Flutter** 🚀 and powered by **Gemini AI** for intelligent conversation 💬 and image analysis 📸.
 The app provides a private and secure user experience by storing chat data locally 🔒 while using **Firebase** 🔥 for authentication and managing user details.